vinuesa/get_phylomarkers/README.md

 1. The pipeline is run by executing the main script *run_get_phylomarkers_pipeline.sh* inside a folder containing twin \*.fna and \*.faa FASTA files for orthologous **single-copy** CDSs and translation products. <!-- computed by the *get_homologues.pl -e* or *compare_clusters.pl* scripts of the **GET_HOMOLOGUES** suite.-->
 2. There are two **runmodes**: -R 1 (for phylogenetics) and -R 2 (for population genetics).
 3. The pipeline can be run on two **molecular types**: DNA or protein sequences (-t DNA|PROT).
 The latter is intended for the analysis of more divergent genome sequences, above the genus level.
 4. FastTree is the tree searching algorithm used by default (-A F).
 This is the fastest maximum likelihood tree-searching algorithm available to date.
-The user can also choose to use the significantly more accurate, but also much slower, IQ-TREE algorithm using option -A I. IQ-TREE is the best ML tree-searching algorithm available to date for datasets with no more than 100-200 sequences, as recently demonstrated in a large benchmark study with empirical phylogenomic datasets (Zhou et al. 2017.
+5. The user can also choose to use the significantly more accurate, but somewhat slower, IQ-TREE algorithm using option -A I. IQ-TREE is the best ML tree-searching algorithm available to date for datasets with no more than 100-200 sequences, as recently demonstrated in a large benchmark study with empirical phylogenomic datasets (Zhou et al. 2017.
 Mol Biol Evol.
 Nov 21. doi: 10.1093/molbev/msx302.)
 [PMID:29177474](https://www.ncbi.nlm.nih.gov/pubmed/29177474).
+6. As of version 1.9.10 (Jan, 1st, 2018), GET_PHYLOMARKERS uses IQ-TREE version 1.6.1 (released Dec.
+23rd, 2017) which implements a fast search option, which almost matches the speed of FastTree, but rataining the accuracy of IQ-TREE 1.5.* Model-selection is performed with the -fast flag to for maximal speed.
-5. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments (-R 1 -t DNA -K 1).
+7. The **global molecular-clock hypothesis** can be evaluated for DNA (codon) alignments (-R 1 -t DNA -K 1).
 It is not yet implemented for protein sequences.
-6. A **toy sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing (~14 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [INSTALL.md](INSTALL.md)).
+8. A **toy sequence dataset is provided** with the distribution in the test_sequences/ directory for easy and fast testing (~14 seconds on a commodity GNU/Linux desktop machine with 4 cores; see [INSTALL.md](INSTALL.md)).

 ### Basic usage examples